lakunma/soccer-table-site/.dotfiles/README.md

 ---

-## How to Set It Up on Windows

-Follow these steps to configure your environment.
+## ⚙️ Core Requirements (Prerequisites)

+Before installation, ensure you have the correct tools.
+We strongly recommend using **Scoop** to manage them.

+### 1. PowerShell 7+ (Critical)
+The default "Windows PowerShell 5" is outdated.
+You need **PowerShell 7** for modern features, performance, and proper Unicode/icon support.

+*   **Install with Scoop:**
+    ```powershell
+    scoop install pwsh
+    ```

+### 2. Windows Terminal (Highly Recommended)
+This is the best modern terminal application for Windows.

+*   **Install with Scoop:**
+    ```powershell
+    scoop install wt
+    ```

-### Step 1: Prerequisites - Install Scoop
+### 3. Scoop Package Manager

-We use **Scoop**, a command-line installer for Windows, to manage our tools cleanly.
-If you don't have it, install it first.
+If you don't have Scoop, install it first.

-1. Open PowerShell.
+1. Open PowerShell 7.
 2. Run the following commands:
     ```powershell
     Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
     irm get.scoop.sh | iex
     ```

+> **Note for Conda Users:**
+> A known issue exists where `conda` commands can fail inside PowerShell 7.5+.
+To fix this, you must update `conda` to at least version `25.1+`.
+Run the following command from an Anaconda Prompt: `conda update -n base conda`

+---

+## 🚀 Installation & Configuration

-### Step 2: Run the Automated Installer
+### Step 1: Run the Automated Installer

-This repository includes a script that will install Oh My Posh and the required Nerd Font using Scoop.
+This repository includes a script that will install Oh My Posh and a required Nerd Font using Scoop.

-1. Open PowerShell **as Administrator**.
+1. Open PowerShell 7 **as Administrator**.
-2. Navigate to this `.dotfiles` directory.
+2. Navigate to this directory.
 3. Run the setup script:
     ```powershell
     .\setup-shell.ps1
     ```

+### Step 2: Set PowerShell 7 as your Default Terminal
+To ensure you always get the best experience, make PowerShell 7 your default profile in Windows Terminal.

+1. In Windows Terminal, open Settings (`Ctrl` + `,`).
+2. In the "Startup" section, set the "Default profile" to **PowerShell** (the one with the dark blue icon, not the light blue "Windows PowerShell" icon).

 ### Step 3: Configure Your Terminal Font (Critical!)

-After the installer finishes, you **must** set your terminal's font to a Nerd Font for the icons to display correctly.
+You **must** set your terminal's font to a Nerd Font for the icons to display correctly.

-1. Open the settings for your terminal (e.g., Windows Terminal, VS Code).
+1. In Windows Terminal Settings, go to the **PowerShell** profile.
+2. Click on the "Appearance" tab.
-2. Change the font for your PowerShell profile to **`FiraCode NF`** or another font ending in `NF`.
+3. Change the "Font face" to **`FiraCode NF`** or another font ending in `NF`.
+4. Save your settings.

 ### Step 4: Configure Your PowerShell Profile

-The `$PROFILE` file is a script that runs every time you open a new PowerShell session.
+The `$PROFILE` file runs every time you open PowerShell.
 We will configure it to use our safety script and custom prompt.

-1. Open your profile file for editing:
+1. Open your profile file for editing from a PowerShell 7 terminal:
     ```powershell
     notepad $PROFILE
     ```

-2.  **Delete everything currently in that file** and replace it with the single, consolidated block of code below.
+2.  **Delete everything currently in that file** and replace it with the exact block of code below.
+This ensures a clean, predictable setup.

     ```powershell
     # ===================================================================